Dbpautt/uploadly-server/README.md

 -  **404:** As an anon/user I want to see a 404 page if I try to reach a page that does not exist so that I know it's my fault.
 - **500:**
+- **Homepage:** As a user I want to be able to see the login and signup page depending on my role.
 -  **Signup:** As a user I want to sign up to the platform so I can upload documents and create users.
 -  **Login:** As a user/admin I want to log in to the platform so I can see my documents.
 -  **Logout:** As a user I want to logout from the platform so no one else can see my documents.